vehbicelebi/ChatApp/README.md

 This project is a chat application, that allows two users to communicate with a messenger.
 It has an authentication system, where you can sign in and your email and password will be stored in a firebase database.
 For authentication I use firebase.

-It has also an integrated ChatBot with static responses, where you can ask specific questions that is listed below:
+It has also an integrated ChatBot with static responses, where you can ask specific questions that are listed below:

 ### Questions
 + Which book do you recommend?